-FarmLead aims to facilitate greater equality, efficiency and transparency in grain marketing.
-Our online grain marketplace allows farmers to find more buyers and identify the best possible deal, while grain buyers easily access and identify the grain for sale in their desired location.
+FarmLead aims to facilitate greater equality, efficiency, and transparency in grain marketing.
+Our online grain marketplace allows farmers to find more buyers and identify the best possible deal; while grain buyers can easily access and identify the grain for sale in their desired location.

 Frequently Asked Questions

 Q1: How much does it cost?
 What’s your “commission”?